marc-jones/phd_thesis/content/03_winter/02_global.md

 \end{figure}

 The occurrence of compensatory expression between homologues could represent a form of varietal differentiation.
-The extent of compensatory expression was assessed among Arabidopsis genes that have the same number of copies expressed in both *B. napus* varieties (75.0\ % for the apex, 73.5\ % for the leaf; diagonal grey lines in Figure \ref{figure:3xx:tapvswesall}).
+The extent of compensatory expression was assessed among Arabidopsis genes that have the same number of copies expressed in both *B.\ napus* varieties (75.0% for the apex, 73.5% for the leaf; diagonal grey lines in Figure \ref{figure:3xx:tapvswesall}).
-For the vast majority of cases (98\ % in the apex, 97\ % in the leaf) the same complement of gene copies were expressed in both varieties (Figure \ref{figure:3xx:varspecificall}).
+For the vast majority of cases (98% in the apex, 97% in the leaf) the same complement of gene copies were expressed in both varieties (Figure \ref{figure:3xx:varspecificall}).
 The maximal number of copies showing compensatory variety specific expression is two, which represents instances where six copies of the gene are expressed across both varieties, four in each.
 However, the instances of this are low.